Hochfrequenz/ahbesser/README.md

 ## 🏛 Architecture

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.

 ## ⚙️ Setup

 Make sure you have the latest version of [node.js](https://nodejs.org/en) installed (for instance via the [node version manager](https://github.com/nvm-sh/nvm) `nvm`).